The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 **Thin Air**

 A 60s CD on two charges, this ability negates the MP cost of the next spell you cast.
-It is *not* consumed when you cast a spell with 0MP cost naturally, such as Afflatus spells.
+It is *not* consumed when you cast a spell with 0 MP cost naturally, such as Afflatus spells.
 Thin Air should be used whenever you need to cast MP costing GCD heals or Raise to negate their heavy MP cost.
 If neither scenario applies, you *can* use Thin Air on a Glare or Dia to save 400MP, but it is perfectly fine to let it sit at two charges as WHM’s DPS rotation can be sustained entirely without Thin Air.
 In progression scenarios, saving Thin Air for MP costing GCD heals and raises should be the default approach.

 **Swiftcast** (Role Action)